 If your kitchen is on the longer side, you may find that two solid walls of cabinetry is a lot for the eyes to take in.
 Instead, mix it up with some open shelving.

-5. Add a Peninsula
+5. Incorporate a peninsula

 This is often made possible when homeowners are able to knock out a wall between two spaces.
 The addition of a peninsula, like the one in our Nutmeg Topaz Kitchen remodel, makes the kitchen a much more workable and sociable place to be.